idrm/create-panono-backup/README.md

 Ensure that you have Java 8+ installed by entering `java` in a terminal window.

-Copy the `create-panono-backup-1.1.2.jar` file to a folder where you want to store your panoramas.
+Copy the `create-panono-backup-1.2.jar` file to a folder where you want to store your panoramas.
 Let's say that folder is `/Users/jack/PanonoBackups`.

 Open a terminal window, and type `cd /Users/jack/PanonoBackups`.

-Now type `java -Xmx768m -jar create-panono-backup-1.1.2.jar --username "USERNAME" --password "PASSWORD" --includeUpf UPFFLAG`, replacing
+Now type `java create-panono-backup-1.2.jar --username "USERNAME" --password "PASSWORD" --includeUpf INCLUDE_UPF_FLAG --timestampedFolders TIMESTAMPED_FOLDERS_FLAG`, replacing
-`USERNAME` with your username, `PASSWORD` with your password, and `UPFFLAG` with either `yes` or `no`, depending upon whether you want to download the UPF packages.
+`USERNAME` with your username, `PASSWORD` with your password, `INCLUDE_UPF_FLAG` with either `yes` or `no`, depending upon whether you want to download the UPF packages, and `TIMESTAMPED_FOLDERS_FLAG` with either `yes` or `no` depending upon if you'd like to prepend each folder with a timestamp.
 Keep the double quotes as part of the command arguments so that any blank space that may be part of your password (or username) are handled correctly.

 The app will create a `panono-backups` sub-folder inside `/Users/jack/PanonoBackups`, as well as a sub-folder that has the same name